Hopac/Hopac/Docs/Alternatives.md

 If you have trouble understanding what is going on, I recommend that you modify the above `asyncAsAlt` implementation by turning the `printfn` calls in the comments to code.
-When you rerun the example, you can the observe what happens inside the abstraction.
+When you rerun the example, you can then observe what happens inside the abstraction.
 Don't forget to recompile all the code!

 Of course, we can also select from other kinds of alternatives.
 For example,